 A feature of many great infographics, they’re often used to make otherwise boring facts or data points more compelling, as seen in the statistical infographic below.

-And since they’re made from a series of icons, they’re perfect for those times when you need a nice graphic but you don’t have a graphic designer.
+And since pictograms are made from a series of icons, they’re perfect for those times when you need an attractive graphic but don’t have a graphic designer to rely on.

 When to use a pictogram